artyuum/request-dto-mapper-bundle/README.md

     # Used if the attribute does not specify any (must be a FQCN implementing "\Artyum\RequestDtoMapperBundle\Source\SourceInterface").
     default_source:       ~

-    # The configuration related to the denormalizer.
+    # The configuration related to the denormalizer (https://symfony.com/doc/current/components/serializer.html).
     denormalizer:

         # Used when mapping the request data to the DTO if the attribute does not set any.